-Smoke breaks were a topic on a recent "Ask a Manager" blog where managers and employees weighed in on the topic, "Is allowing smoke breaks unfair to non-smokers?"
+Smoke breaks were a topic on an "Ask a Manager" blog where managers and employees weighed in on the topic, "Is allowing smoke breaks unfair to non-smokers?"

 "Unless you’re getting complaints from non-smokers, I say leave well enough alone," suggests a user named slaten.
 "However, as a non-smoker I would want to know that it’d be okay for me to take a 5 minute 'fresh air' break right along with that smoker…"